Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 var service = dependency.resolve("MyServiceClass");

 An error occurs if you try to resolve a key that is not registered.
 Also, because JavaScript does not have strongly typed objects, assume that the service locator will return an object with the interface you expect.
-If you override a registered dependency, you should ensure that the new object has the same interface as the previous one.
+If you override a registered dependency, you should ensure the object has the same interface as the previous one.